DeepBrain-AI/docs/versioned_docs/version-1.3.x/aihuman/android-sdk/aiplayer/advanced-features.md

 <img src="/img/aihuman/android/Screenshot_20221107-120334_AIHumanSDKDemo.jpg" style={{zoom: "25%"}} />
 </p>

 AIClipSetFactory.CreateClip can create AIClipset with gesture like below.
-Only gesture will play if the gesture set witout speech text.
+Only the gesture will play if the gesture is set without speech text.

 ```java
 if (selectedSpeech != null) {